Energy companies need to improve the EV charging business in order to tackle the energy transition

 EV operators are “purpose-built” companies that focus on providing EV charging services.
 They might focus on a specific segment e.g. to provide home charging service only.
 The advantage of EV operators is that they don’t need to compromise their strategy and actions in pursuing their business targets in EV charging service.
 EV operators often lack the financial capabilities of larger corporates but counterweigh this by being faster to react to customer needs and market development.

-Energy companies should bundle EV charging with energy management and utilize a customer base
+Energy companies should bundle EV charging with energy management and utilize exiting customer base

 Energy companies should offer electric vehicle charging services to their customer base and provide a smooth end-user experience.
 This means providing EV charging service with existing user interfaces, "one bill” and managing the business with existing business systems.
 Since most EV charging happens at homes and most energy companies have consumer customers it is only natural that home charging is their strong area.
 The next step for energy companies is to build new revenue streams from energy management, a substantial and highly lucrative service.
 We see that the only way energy companies can be competitive in the EV charging market is by bundling electricity, EV charging and energy management to services that add value to the end-user.